mble/recipes/butter/cultured_butter.md

 What could be more wonderful than yellow gold, cultured butter?
 Straightforward to make, and produces buttermilk as a side effect, which is somewhat hard to get in the UK.

+I like to use The Estate Dairy's double cream, which is closer to 49% fat.
+I've tried this with a few different starter cultures, and don't really have a preference (though my partner heavily prefers Bulgarian yogurt).

 ## Servings

 ~500g of cultured butter